 Roasted Red Peppers are a versatile condiment, ingredient, and topping.
 The ways to use Roasted Red Peppers and endless, and making your own is both easy and fun!
+If you don’t grow your own, buy a bunch when there on sale and make your own roasted peppers at home!

 Fun?
 Yes, fun!
 There are very few recipes that require you to burn food.
-Roasted Red Peppers require just that, and with the help of a very hot oven, and a little patience, you can have homemade Roasted Red Peppers any time you please!
+Roasted Red Peppers require just that!
+And, with the help of a very hot oven, and a little patience, you can have homemade Roasted Red Peppers any time you please!

 So, I’m not sure if you’ve noticed, but summer is coming to an end.
 (I feel like a Game of Thrones rebel!)
 Do you know how I know that?
-Because grocery stores are stocking more of the fresh and locally grown produce that can only be found when the hot days of summer begin become less frequent.
+Because grocery stores are stocking more of the fresh and locally grown produce.
+That can only be found when the hot days of summer begin become less frequent.

 Need any more ideas?
 How about tossing some in a skillet with wilted spinach and garlic for a great side; add a few to your soup recipe, or your rice and quinoa dishes.
 These are great when used to top sandwiches also!